Bad Meets Evil: Formation and subsequent break-up

-Eminem met Royce da 5'9" in 1997 when Royce was opening for entertainer Usher at the Palladium.
+Eminem met Royce da 5'9" in 1997 when Royce was opening for singer Usher at the Palladium.
 Eminem and Royce da 5'9", became quick friends before Eminem's rise to fame, and collaborated on the track which led to the duo's foundation, "Bad Meets Evil", for Eminem's 1999 major label debut The Slim Shady LP.
-The duo's first work, a 1999 double-single, which was originally recorded in 1998, consisting of "Nuttin' to Do" and "Scary Movies", achieved respectable chart success, peaking at 36 on the Hot Rap Songs chart, while the latter peaked at 63 on the UK Singles Chart.
+The duo's first work, a 1998 double-single, which was originally recorded in 1997, consisting of "Nuttin' to Do" and "Scary Movies", achieved respectable chart success, peaking at 36 on the Hot Rap Songs chart, while the latter peaked at 63 on the UK Singles Chart.
 A year later, the song "Scary Movies" was featured on the soundtrack of the horror comedy parody film Scary Movie.

-"Renegade" was originally a song featuring Eminem recorded for Royce's first studio debut album Rock City (2002), but Royce's verses were later replaced with Jay-Z's for his 2001 album The Blueprint.
+"Renegade" was originally a song featuring Eminem recorded for Royce's debut studio album Rock City (2002), but Royce's verses were later replaced with Jay-Z's for his 2001 album The Blueprint.
 Jay-Z contacted Eminem for a collaboration and beat while the song was being made.
 Limited in time for production, Eminem sent Jay-Z the beat for "Renegade" with approval from Royce.
 However, Eminem was still featured on Royce's Rock City album, on the title track.

 Dr. Dre heard one of Royce's mix tapes through Eminem, deciding to sign him to Aftermath Entertainment.
 Eminem secured him a ghostwriting position on Dre's second studio album, 2001.
 After his manager Kino stated: "I've seen Em sit Dre down like a pupil and coach him on rhymes" on a phone interview, Dr. Dre requested that Royce cut ties with his manager.
 Royce refused to fire his manager, thus his relationship with Dre ended.

 After Royce turned down Eminem's offer to join his Anger Management Tour as a hype man, Proof, member of Eminem's band D12 and his best friend, also a good friend of Royce's, took the place.
 Later, Royce wanted to continue working with Eminem, who was busy working with D12, which led Royce to believe that D12 was "souring" his relationship with Eminem.
 A feud with a series of diss tracks followed, resulting in the duo's break up.